 One of my favourite quotes is by Marcel Proust, "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.", which also inspires me in my research at UToronto, Stanford and Caltech.

-Currently I reside in Pasadena, California.
+Currently I live in Pasadena, California.